awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.IAMPolicy.md

 14. }
 ```

-The IAM user or role has access to only those databases that the database user does\.
+The user or role has access to only those databases that the database user does\.
 For example, suppose that your DB instance has a database named *dev*, and another database named *test*\.
-If the database user `jane_doe` has access only to *dev*, any IAM users or roles that access that DB instance with the `jane_doe` user also have access only to *dev*\.
+If the database user `jane_doe` has access only to *dev*, any users or roles that access that DB instance with the `jane_doe` user also have access only to *dev*\.
 This access restriction is also true for other database objects, such as tables, views, and so on\.

-An IAM administrator must create IAM policies that grant users and roles permission to perform specific API operations on the specified resources they need\.
-The administrator must then attach those policies to the IAM users or groups that require those permissions\.
+An administrator must create IAM policies that grant entities permission to perform specific API operations on the specified resources they need\.
+The administrator must then attach those policies to the permission sets or roles that require those permissions\.
 For examples of policies, see [Identity\-based policy examples for Amazon RDS](security_iam_id-based-policy-examples.md)\.

-## Attaching an IAM policy to an IAM user or role<a name="UsingWithRDS.IAMDBAuth.IAMPolicy.Attaching"></a>
+## Attaching an IAM policy to a permission set or role<a name="UsingWithRDS.IAMDBAuth.IAMPolicy.Attaching"></a>

-After you create an IAM policy to allow database authentication, you need to attach the policy to an IAM user or role\.
+After you create an IAM policy to allow database authentication, you need to attach the policy to a permission set or role\.
 For a tutorial on this topic, see [ Create and attach your first customer managed policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_managed-policies.html) in the *IAM User Guide*\.

 As you work through the tutorial, you can use one of the policy examples shown in this section as a starting point and tailor it to your needs\.
-At the end of the tutorial, you have an IAM user with an attached policy that can make use of the `rds-db:connect` action\.
+At the end of the tutorial, you have a permission set with an attached policy that can make use of the `rds-db:connect` action\.

 **Note**
-You can map multiple IAM users or roles to the same database user account\.
+You can map multiple permission sets or roles to the same database user account\.
 For example, suppose that your IAM policy specified the following resource ARN\.

 ```
 arn:aws:rds-db:us-east-2:123456789012:dbuser:db-12ABC34DEFG5HIJ6KLMNOP78QR/jane_doe
 ```
-If you attach the policy to IAM users *Jane*, *Bob*, and *Diego*, then each of those users can connect to the specified DB instance using the `jane_doe` database account\.
+If you attach the policy to *Jane*, *Bob*, and *Diego*, then each of those users can connect to the specified DB instance using the `jane_doe` database account\.